Grainy Shea Butter

 What do you do once it’s fixed?

-Once your shea butter or whipped body butter has solidified in the freezer, simply take it out and keep it stored in a cool place.
-Be sure to keep it away from heat and moisture, and if the temperature gets above 75F, storing the shea butter in the fridge (not freezer, that’s only to do the grainy trick above) is the best way to go.
+Once your shea butter or whipped body butter has solidified, simply take it out and keep it stored in a cool place.
+Be sure to keep it away from heat and moisture, and if the temperature gets above 80F, it is safer to keep your butters and products in the fridge.

 With this trick, we invite you to jump right in and fix any grainy shea or other butters you may have, then have fun making skin care creations like:

 Grainy Shea Butter happens, but don’t stress it, just fix it 🙂

 We would love to hear your feedback on this subject, please comment below if this blog helped you, and let us know your experience with your shea butter creations!